 Weekly Commitment: The total time commitment will be a total of 3-4 hrs per week:

 - 2 hours of lecture/discussion and Q&A followed by dinner and social time

 - 1-2 hours of readings and preparation.

 Year-long Commitment: Fellows are expected attend every session for the course of 2018-2019 academic year, actively participate, actively contribute to the Iqra fellows community and the program for the future.
-Iqra Fellowship has to students’ first priority after their academic or professional work and families.
+The fellowship should be a students’ first priority after their academic/professional work and families.